Buying Guide for Mobility Transfer Aids

 • Assist people with physical or mental limitations who cannot make the shift independently.

-• Prioritising everyone’s safety, including the carer and the individual being transferred, is essential.
+• Prioritising everyone’s safety, including the carer and the transferred individual, is essential.

 • Improve one’s standard of living by giving one more freedom of movement and choice.